Benetrends Client Spotlight: Chelan Hospitality, Inc.

 Q: Tell us about your business.

 A: Andrea and I purchased the Obertal Inn in November 2010 and the Townhomes at the Obertal Inn in 2013.
-We are located in Leavenworth, WA, a quaint Bavarian town nestled in a valley surrounded by the Cascasde Mountain range.
+We are located in Leavenworth, Washington, a quaint Bavarian town nestled in a valley surrounded by the Cascasde Mountain range.
 Chelan Hospitality, Inc. is the operating company.
-There were 12 employees at the time of purchase; 9 of those employees still work with us, and we have grown to 15 employees.
+There were 12 employees at the time of purchase.
+Nine of those employees still work with us and we have grown to 15 employees.

 We have two websites: Obertal Inn and Townhomes at Obertal Inn.
 We recently added another Leavenworth hotel, the Alpen Rose Inn.
 It is located adjacent to the Leavenworth Golf Course.
 We will be updating the website, but for now you can view details at Alpen Rose Inn.